Last updated 2017-10-17

 Observe that there is a hashed file as a symlink to the real cert file.
 Openldap will look for the hashed filename, whether it is a real file or just a symlink.

-You can generate the hashed file by running c_rehash /etc/openldap/cacerts from package openssl-perl or you can generate the symlink this way:
+You can generate the hashed file by running c_rehash /etc/openldap/cacerts (or try cacertdir_rehash) from package openssl-perl or you can generate the symlink this way:

 cd /etc/openldap/cacerts ln -sf certs-example-2016.pem "$( openssl x509 -in certs-example-2016.pem -hash -noout ).0"

 Requesting a certificate signing